input-output-hk/adrestia/user-guide/content/_index.md

 {{< hint danger >}}
 **IMPORTANT NOTE**

-The Byron reboot era is **soon to end by early summer** when the Shelley hard fork shall occur.
+The Byron reboot era **will end by early summer** when the Shelley hard fork occurs.
 This **will break ALL existing** exchange integrations.
-Cardano-sl shall no longer be maintained or supported. **Adrestia** tooling **will support** all integrations **moving forward for Shelley**.
+Cardano-sl will no longer be maintained or supported. **Adrestia** tooling **will support** all integrations **moving forward for Shelley**.
 {{< /hint >}}

-In the diagram below, components in red are non-Shelley compliant and will not be available after the hard fork, while the components in green are Shelley compliant and will be supported during and after the hard-fork.
+In the diagram below, components in red are non-Shelley compliant and will _not_ be available after the hard fork.
+The components in green are Shelley-compliant and _will_ be supported during _and_ after the hard-fork.

 <table style="text-align: center; color: #ffffff;">
   <tr>